Roffin7/AnimeExplorer/README.md

 # AnimeExplorer

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.13.

-## Development server

-## About AnimeExplorer

 AnimeExplorer is a web application designed to help users explore and discover information about their favorite anime series and movies.
 Built with Angular, this project leverages modern web development practices to deliver a fast and responsive user experience.

 ### Features